30 Zero Waste Tips for Your Home

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 A great starting point for achieving zero waste in your home is to stop bringing home paper and plastic bags.
 They take up space and negatively impact the environment.
-Always take reusable cloth bags to the store instead.
-Make transporting your groceries easier with this simple hack.
+Take reusable cloth bags to the store instead.
+Make your reusable grocery bags stronger with plywood and be sure to clean your grocery bags after each use..

 Buy Food Without Packaging